-You can order these from Real Traps or GIK Acoustics.
-Those are the only two options I'd consider.
-I made my own by ordering the right high-density insulation and doing some wood-working.
+You can order these from GIK Acoustics.
+That's the main option I'd consider if I hadn't made my own by ordering the right high-density insulation and doing some wood-working.

 If you're mainly focused on vocals, let's be honest.
 Skip that whole can of worms above and go for a reflection filter.
 These are miniature acoustic treatment panels that attach to your mic stand and envelop your mic.
 Not only will they block out any reflections making their way back towards your mic, but they also stop the creation of reflections in the critical directions (based on the pick-up pattern of your mic, which should be cardioid for vocals).
 It'll make more sense if you look at a picture of one:

 The snazzy part is that the egg crate foam, in this case (and what makes it suck in the full-on room application) is that it only absorbs middle and high range frequencies.
 It let's the bass frequencies pass through it here so they don't bounce back at you (which is a huge problem in small rooms like vocal booths or closets).
 This is your ticket to the big leagues for cheap if you're only recording vocals at home.
 With the EQ tips I'll share with you at the end of this article, you'll be absolutely pleased with the results.